MrChico/blog/public/notes/ML/voice-generation.md

 (Here comes the argumentation of why this work is an update to the previous research) Interactivity.

+## Future Goal
+A conversation is instantiated by the actual passing of information in the real world.
+The speech and movements/correlated gestures instantiates conversation and the speaker is analogously driving the metaphorical conversational car.
+Both parts has accessed to their own local model of not only the metaphorical car but also of the landscape of the world in which this car is driving.
+The actual path the car will take is the intersection of the real worlds model of instantiation (ground truth, reality) and the participants internal models.
+The participants instantiates the conversational car/path/landscape from their interacting with each other through the "real" world.

+The current speaker is the driver of the car and the switching of speaker is when another agents continues the speech.
+When a shift like this occurs depends on the previously sent information, the participants backgrounds and associations, the participants intent of the conversation and their personalities.
+That is the properties of the involved generative models.
+However, to understand when the drivers switch one possibility is that there are enough information in the local audio signal that timing can be correctly classified to a sufficiently (for what purpose) high degree.

 ## Baysian Prior: Reality to Deep Learning: Audio